 You can rely on professionalism, eficiency, transparency, and benefit from affordable prices.

-Ivan Župan, the founder of Law Firm Ivan Župan, graduated the Faculty of Law in Zagreb, he practiced as a legal attorney in the same city and then founded his law firm in 2014 with a few partners experienced in Commercial Law, Employment Law, statutory trade issues, industrial property rights, real estate business, Labor Law, collection of claims, administrative law and many more.
+Ivan Župan, the founder of Law Firm ZBA, graduated the Faculty of Law in Zagreb.
+He practiced as a legal attorney in the same city and then founded his law firm in 2014 with a few partners experienced in Commercial Law, Employment Law, statutory trade issues, industrial property rights, real estate, Labor Law, collection of claims, administrative law and many more.

 Ivan Župan is member of the Croatian Bar Association, of the American Chamber of Commerce in Croatia, the institution that represents the business interests of American companies interested in having activities in Croatia.
-More than that, Law Firm Ivan Župan is affiliated to HG.org, an important legal portal comprising information about attorneys in different countries, directed to customers and also professionals.
+More than that, Law Firm ZBAis affiliated to HG.org, an important legal portal comprising information about attorneys in different countries, directed to customers and also professionals.

 We invite you to watch a video about the legal services provided by our Croation lawyers:

-Representation in courts provided by our lawyer in Croatia
+Representation in courts provided by our lawyers in Croatia

 What are the types of courts in Croatia?